Volunteer Handbook

 If a person is injured while volunteering for ACLD, they should immediately report the injury to their supervisor who should follow the Incident and Accident Reporting Procedures Manual.
 Staff should not transport a volunteer to a medical facility; call 911 for medical assistance.

-Note: Volunteers from programs with approved volunteer service site agreements may be covered under different reporting procedure.
+Note: A drug screening will be conducted if the volunteer is injured while volunteering at a Library District location.
+Volunteers from programs with approved volunteer service site agreements may be covered under different reporting procedure.
 Please check with the VPS for additional information.

 Permanent Volunteer